Jacobus Philippus Snyman: Trap at the Mafeking rail track

-On 13 October a locomotive pushed two railway trucks loaded with 22 tons of dynamite approximately 14km north of Mafeking, uncoupled and steamed back.
+On 13 October a locomotive pushed two railway trucks loaded with 22 tons of dynamite approximately 14 km north of Mafeking, uncoupled and steamed back.
 Baden-Powell planned to detonate the dynamite when inquisitive burghers crowded around the abandoned trucks.
 General Snyman however suspected a trap and ordered his men to open fire at the carriages causing a massive explosion.
 The explosion damaged the northbound track much more effectively than the burghers would have been able to do with hand-tools and small charges.
 Nobody was injured in the blast but the incident reinforced rumours that the British garrison had buried hundreds of remote-controlled dynamite mines around the town.

 Capture of an armoured train

 The following day, 14 October, General Snyman with 200 mounted burghers attacked Captain Lord Charles Cavendish-Bentinck's cavalry squadron and an armoured train located north of Mafeking.
 General Snyman had taken up position 2 miles south of the spot where the dynamite blast had taken place a day earlier, on a ridge east of the railroad tracks.
 This ridge extends for an hour in the shape of a crescent from east to west, with the bend facing Mafeking.
 Between the west side of the Boer position and the town were two native kraals where the troops of Baden-Powell had nested, while the guns of the armoured train, at a distance of 300 yards, swarmed the Boers, firing shots into the flank.

 The train was in constant motion, steaming forwards and backwards with the intention of giving the Boers an uncertain target.
 The crew of the leading truck consisted of a detachment of the British South African Police and Railway Volunteers under Captain Ashley Williams.
 The truck was armed with a Maxim and the crew were armed with Lee-Metford rifles.
 The second truck was also armed with a Maxim and the third truck carried a Hotchkiss gun.
 The Transvalers had a difficult position here and were almost without cover, but they held on, fearless, firing with speed.
 At this point nine relatives, including five of General Snyman's sons, were together.